tom-jj-G/bikesharing/citibike_analysis.md

 ## The bike-sharing company in Des Moines

-In order to conclude if a bike-sharing comapny in Des Moines makes sense, we analyzed multiple factors:
+In order to conclude if a bike-sharing company in Des Moines makes sense, we analyzed multiple factors:
 - Comparison between NYC and Des Moines population
     - What is the population of Des Moines?
     - How does its population compare to the population of New York City?